The Poema del Mar aquarium located in Las Palmas, the largest city and capital of the island of Gran Canaria. It was inaugurated on December 17, 2017.

 The aquarium is divided into three different ecosystems: surface marine ecosystems, deep marine ecosystems, and freshwater species.

 One of the coolest species highlighted at the Poema de Mar Aquarium is the Proteus anguinus.
 This odd creature is also known as a “human fish” and is an endangered species found in caves in Slovenia and Croatia, that was once thought to be baby dragons.
 The “human fish” can live up to four years without eating and has legs, hands, fins, and gills, a truly weird little animal.

-In the aquarium, it has its own enclosure with stalactites that mimic its natural habitat.
+The aquarium has its own enclosure with stalactites that mimic its natural habitat.
 To recreate its ecosystem, this exhibition uses the mud from the caves where it usually lives, since the mineral salts it contains are important for its skin.

-The freshwater enclosure mimics a jungle environment. this portion of the aquarium features a variety of amphibians and lizards, including turtles, poison dart frogs, scorpions, and crocodiles.
+The freshwater enclosure mimics a jungle environment.
+This portion of the aquarium features a variety of amphibians and lizards, including turtles, poison dart frogs, scorpions, and crocodiles.

 The surface marine enclosure highlights species common to shallow waters and reefs.
 Here you will find all sorts of colorful species including clownfish, sea horses, and reef sharks.

-The deepwater enclosure is home to the larger specimens in the aquarium and may be the more impressive of the three enclosures.
+The deepwater enclosure is home to the larger specimens in the aquarium and maybe the more impressive of the three enclosures.
 Bull and Tiger sharks slowly make their way around the main enclosure and a wide array of stingrays glide along the bottom.
-You will also get to see delicate sea dragons and the weird looking guitar fish.
+You will also get to see delicate sea dragons and the weird-looking guitar fish.